Alexis-Falquier/dominoes/mockchain/README.md

 ## Mock Blockchain and Concept CLI

-For the concept, and an initial jumping off point we used a mock blockchain that is a typscript version of this tutorial: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46
+For the concept, and an initial jumping off point we built and modified a mock blockchain that is a typscript version of this tutorial: https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

 ### Building/Running the Typescript Blockchain